FG Okays Electronic Cargo Tracking System to Curb Crude Oil Theft

 “Apart from the above advantages, the scheme will also generate revenue for the government ranging from about $90 million per annum to a peak of about $235m per annum.

-Also on Wednesday, the Federal Government approved the sum of $53.1 million for the procurement and installation of electricity conductors and transformers that will help boost power supply in the country.
+Also yesterday, the federal government approved the sum of $53.1 million for the procurement and installation of electricity conductors and transformers that will help boost power supply in the country.

-Minister of Power, Abubakar Aliyu, who also briefed newsmen, said when installed, the conductors will help address the challenge of constant tripping of circuit breakers due to overloading of electricity lines.
+Minister of Power, Abubakar Aliyu, who also briefed newsmen, said when installed, the conductors would help address the challenge of constant tripping of circuit breakers due to overloading of electricity lines.

-He revealed the cost of the conductors also includes a Naira component of N2.1billion.
+He revealed the cost of the conductors also included a naira component of N2.1billion.

 “The total amount for these four components of conductors is $53,131, 128.93 plus an onshore component of N2, 127, 068, 626.
 45,” he said.